 When those feelings strike, it helps to remember that every baby is different.
 So try not to compare your baby with others.
 Instead, celebrate their individuality and focus on the progress they have made.

-And remember, whether you’re a first-time parent or a seasoned pro, Newton Baby is here for you.
+And remember, whether you’re a first-time parent or a seasoned pro, Newton is here for you.
 From sharing helpful tips and parenting advice to designing high-quality products that keep your little one safe, we’re always here to support you on this journey through parenthood.